enjoy-digital/litex/doc/usnative_bios.md

 # Experimental USNative BIOS initialization

 This adds an explicit BIOS startup path for the XEM8320 x16 native DDR4 integration.
-It is an initial board-specific calibration driver, not a portable implementation for every UltraScale board.
+Its versioned logical mapping is portable, while training remains limited to the documented x16 timing profiles.
 The coordinated LiteDRAM feature branch supplies the complete initial PHY/CSR ABI; the litex-boards feature branch selects it explicitly for Vivado.